ericchiang/blog/content/post/tpm-keys.md

 ## Signing

 _Finally_ after chaining several keys together, we can start using the application key.
-While you could add additional logic to authenticate a session or verify the algorithm was correct, a simple version of a [crypto.Signer][crypto-signer] simply calls the Sign method directly and unpacks the result.
+While you could add additional logic to authenticate a session or verify the algorithm was correct, a simple version of a [crypto.Signer][crypto-signer] calls the Sign method directly and unpacks the result.

 Note that this code won’t work with [restricted keys][restricted-key], which can only sign messages hashed by the TPM first.